 PAULINA TKACZYK - harpsichord and traverso flute

-In 2001 she won The Educational Award of the City of Kraków and a distinction at the Harpsichord Competition of German Colleges in Saarbrücken in 2003.
-She won several awards in recognition of her artistic achievements: The Creativity Grant of the City of Kraków in 2004, “Sapere Auso” of Lesser Poland’s Grant Foundation in 2005, the Polish Ministry of Culture and National Heritage “Young Poland” Grant in 2007 and the DAAD (German Academic Exchange Service) Grant in 2008.
+In 2003 she received a distinction at the Harpsichord Competition of German Colleges in Saarbrücken.
+She won several awards in recognition of her artistic achievements: Education Award of the City of Kraków, twice The Creativity Grant of the City of Kraków, “Sapere Auso” of Lesser Poland’s Grant Foundation in 2005, the Polish Ministry of Culture and National Heritage “Young Poland” Grant in 2007 and the DAAD (German Academic Exchange Service) Grant in 2008.

 In 2002 she established the Cantica Sacra ensemble, next the Musica Graziosa ensemble and in 2008 the Finesis Trio.
 She also collaborates with several other ensembles, both Polish and foreign.